tristandanle/tristan-assigment-1/README.md

 # tristan-assigment-1

-This my assigment 1 for HTML and CSS
+This is my assigment 1 for HTML and CSS